Amar985/Figures/README.md

 ## Menu
 The Figures website has the following menu items:

+- Home: This section showcases interior design ideas and inspiration for various parts of the house, such as Bedroom, Diningroom, Kitchen and Backyard.
+- Bedroom: This section provides inspiration on designing and organizing a comfortable and stylish bedroom.
+- Dining: This section provides ideas on how to create a beautiful and functional dining room, including table arrangement, lighting, and decor.
+- Kitchen: This section provides ideas and tips on designing and renovating kitchen space, including color schemes, lighting, and storage management.
+- Backyard: This section provides inspiration and guidance on designing outdoor spaces, including patios, gardens, and outdoor kitchens.

 Thank you for visiting Figures!
 We hope our website inspires you to create a beautiful and functional living space.